 Toronto, ON M5V 3E3

-Changes will not be made to this policy unless the impact of the changes on persons with disabilities has been considered.
-Any College policy that does not respect and promote the dignity and independence of persons with disabilities will be modified or removed.
+Changes will not be made to this policy unless the impact of the changes on people with disabilities has been considered.
+Any College policy that does not respect and promote the dignity and independence of people with disabilities will be modified or removed.